Samsung/Tizen.CircularUI/doc/guide/Quickstart.md

 # Quickstart

-This guide show how to create an application that represents `Toast` and `CircleSlider`.
-If user presses the button, `Toast` pops up and then it automatically disappear after timeout seconds.
+This guide shows how to create an application that represents `Toast` and `CircleSlider`.
+If a user presses the button, `Toast` pops up and then it automatically disappear after timeout seconds.
- And If user rotates bezel of Tizen wearable device. `CircleSlider` bar is moving forward or backward direction.
+ And If a user rotates bezel of Tizen wearable device. `CircleSlider` bar is moving forward or backward direction.

-## 1. Set up the development enviroment and Create a project
+## 1. Set up the development environment and Create a project
 - Create Tizen Xamarin Forms App following to [Tizen.org guide](https://developer.tizen.org/development/training/.net-application/creating-your-first-tizen-.net-application).<br>
   In this guide project name is `SampleCircleApp`

-- Select only wearable device at tizen project wizard.
+- Select only wearable device at Tizen project wizard.

     ![tizen_project_wizard_capture](data/tizen_project_wizard_capture.png)

-- Search Tizen.Wearable.CircularUI nuget pakage at Nuget package manager.
+- Search Tizen.Wearable.CircularUI NuGet package at NuGet package manager.
 Package source is nuget.org.

     ![nuget_package_manager_capture](data/nuget_package_manager_capture.png)

-- Install Tizen.Wearable.CircularUI nuget at portable class library(PCL) project.
+- Install Tizen.Wearable.CircularUI NuGet at portable class library(PCL) project.

     ![after_Install_nuget_package](data/after_Install_nuget_package.png)